A generalized canonical metric for optimization on the indefinite Stiefel manifold: A generalized canonical metric on

 Thus, we obtain

-If matrix $A$ is dense and has no special structure, the computational cost for $A^{-1}(\cdot)$ in \eqref{eq:grad_practice_1} is generally comparable to $n^3$.
-Therefore in this case, using \eqref{eq:grad_practice_2} is more advantageous.
+If matrix $A$ is dense and has no additional special structure, the computational cost for $A^{-1}(\cdot)$ in \eqref{eq:grad_practice_1} is generally comparable to $n^3$.
+Therefore, in this case, using \eqref{eq:grad_practice_2} is more advantageous.
 One can see that the computation of \eqref{eq:grad_practice_2} requires $2n^2k + 10nk^2 - nk -3k^2$ flops.
-Obviously, when $k$ is approaching $n$, this cost is cheaper than that caused by \eqref{eq:gradMx_formula}.
+Obviously, when $k$ is of the same scale as $n$, i.e., $k = \mathcal{O}(n)$, this cost is cheaper than that caused by \eqref{eq:gradMx_formula}.
 This will be seen in the numerical examples presented in Section~\ref{sec:NumerExam}.

 Before closing this section, we discuss the reason for some closed-form expressions of the orthogonal projections in popular instances.
 Indeed, our general setting here and the tractable metric in \cite[Sect.
 3]{TiepSon2025} allow a clear explanation.
 First, for the orthogonal Stiefel manifold, the canonical metric proposed in \cite[Subsect.
 2.3]{EdelAS98} is a special case of our proposed metric \eqref{eq:canon_metric} when $\rho = 2$ and $\Gamma_3=I_{n-k}$.
 Therefore, there is no surprise when the associated orthogonal projection on the tangent space is in closed-form; namely, \cite[Eq.~(2.4)]{EdelAS98} is a special instance of \eqref{eq:eq37a2}.
 Alternatively, if the Euclidean metric is used, i.e., $\Mx = I_n$, equation \eqref{eq:Lya_Uxy} immediately admits the explicit solution $U_{X,Y} = \sym(X^TY)$, which together with \cite[Prop.
 3.2]{TiepSon2025}, yields \cite[Eq.~(2.4)]{EdelAS98}.
 Second, for the generalized Stiefel manifold, it was suggested in \cite{ShusA2023,WangDPY2024} to choose $\Mx = A$.
 This results in the explicit solution $U_{X,Y}= \sym(X^TAY)$ to \eqref{eq:Lya_Uxy}.
 In view of this, \cite[Prop.
 3.2]{TiepSon2025} implies \cite[Eq.~(3.18)]{ShusA2023} and \cite[Eq.~(4.3)]{WangDPY2024}.
 Note, however, that unlike our derivation, \cite[Eq.~(3.18)]{ShusA2023} was obtained from \cite[Eq.~(2.4)]{EdelAS98} via a change of variable.